PhilemonPhilippin/PhilemonPhilippin.github.io/README.md

 These projects aren't very impressive, and not really original, so I've decided not to post them here.

 At the moment, as part of my professional training, we're looking at React.
-As part of this, I'll be implementing a fullstack application using this framework.
-I plan to post this project here, so please come back in a few days to explore this brand-new project.

 Link to the main GitHub page : https://philemonphilippin.github.io/